-INDEX The default method expects a list of one or more factors, each of same length as the documentation of a particular method for the details.

-X. See ?base::tapply for the details.
+The default method expects a list of one or more factors, each of same length as X. See ?base::tapply for the details.

 Specific methods can support other objects (typically list-like).
-Please refer to
+Please refer to the documentation of a particular method for the details.

-FUN, ..., default, simplify
+$FUN, \ldots, default, simplify$